F5CodeGuru/asm342/module2/lab1/lab1.rst

 |

 Next is the key "selfLink" and its value of "https://localhost/mgmt/tm/asm/policies?ver=13.1.0".
-This tells us how to get to the resource, its usefulness may not be completely apprarent now, its usefulness will be apparent in subsequent excercises.
+This tells us how to get to the resource.
+Its usefulness may not be completely apprarent now, but will be in subsequent excercises.
-Also take note that is essential the same url used in the curl command.
-The "?" is a parameter passed to request to the Rest API to use version 13.1.0 of the API.
+Also note that it is essentially the same url used in the curl command.
+The "?ver" is a parameter passed to the Rest API to request the use of API version 13.1.0.
 Ignore this for now.

 |
 .. code-block:: json